keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 {{< popup_image link="./assets/jay-environment.png" caption="Outsystems environment" width="65%">}}

-Nats is required for cross-communication stamps/clusters.
+Nats is required for cross-communication between stamps/clusters.
 NATS is set up so each service within a stamp/cluster communicates (pub/sub) to the local NATS server in the stamp/cluster.
 Gateways forward messages between stamps/clusters,